-Have you ever had a difficult time beginning your prayer time?
+Have you ever struggled to start your prayer time?

 It’s called by different names.
 Some Christians call it “my time with Jesus.”
 Others refer to it as “my quiet time.”